dxxvry/Stage-1-Uno/README.md

 Our Target is TravelInsurance, feature Customer account information such as Age, Employment Type, GraduateOrNot, AnnualIncome, FamilyMembers, ChronicDisease, FrequentFlyer, and EverTravelledAbroad.

-These are the insight from the dataset:
-1.

 ## Stage 0 - Project Background

 Stage 0 is an early stage where we implemented 'ask' in data life cycle.
 There are details about our role, problem statement, goal, objective and business metrics of our project.